 Approximate net recovery on cost

-Sample inventory considerations: Similar to the challenge in consumer electronics retailing, one major factor impacting gross recovery values on major appliances is the issue of sample inventory.
-Typically sample inventory used for display or demonstration on selling floors will not recover as well as first quality (non-sample) boxed goods.
-In terms of inventory mix, it is important for borrowers to track levels of sample inventory separately from non-sample goods so that an experienced appraiser can factor in the reduction to sample categories in the aggregate.
-Significant levels of shopworn, damaged, or obsolete appliance inventory may negatively impact gross and net recovery values.
+In terms of inventory mix, it is important for borrowers to track levels of sample inventory separately from non-sample goods so an experienced appraiser can factor in the reduction to sample categories in the aggregate.
+Significant levels of shopworn, damaged or obsolete appliance inventory may negatively impact gross and net recovery values.